Downtown Bluffton SC

 Old Town Bluffton is a historic and charming area located in Bluffton, SC.
 The town was founded in 1825 and has retained much of its 19th-century character, with antebellum homes, old churches, and moss-draped oak trees lining the streets.
 Old Town Bluffton is also famous for its lively arts and culture scene, with art galleries, boutique shops, and restaurants featuring Southern cuisine.
 The town is situated on the banks of the May River and offers plenty of outdoor activities such as fishing, boating, and kayaking.
 With its rich history, beautiful architecture, and natural beauty, Old Town Bluffton is a must-visit destination for those interested in experiencing Southern charm and hospitality.

 Visit Old Town Bluffton!
-One of the greatest places to explore in South Carolina.
+One of the most incredible places to explore in South Carolina.

 MapofDowntownBlufftonSC